realone1online/My-journey/README.md

-my journey of transitioning into Data analytics and Machine Learning Developer
+my journey of transitioning into Data analytics and Machine Learning